 One of the most common wildlife problems Pennsylvanians face is garden raiding.
 The culprits are usually rabbits, groundhogs and deer, but occasionally a raccoon or bear will drop in for things like sweet corn and berries.
 Inexpensive solutions include using scarecrows, hanging pie tins and spraying peppery liquids on plants.
 Many home gardeners also place fences around their gardens.

 Live-traps come in a variety of sizes and are of a cage-with-closing-door design.
 These traps are ideal for residential areas because if you catch the neighbor’s pet by mistake, all you have to do is open the door to release the dog or cat from the trap.
 Troublesome rabbits and squirrels can be relocated to another area.
 However, anyone who sets one of these traps must recognize it has the potential to catch something other than he or she may have ever expected; namely a skunk.
 The problem, of course, is what to do with the skunk.
 It’s liable to spray just about anyone who comes near the trap, even if the person is just trying to set it free.

 Since skunks – as well as raccoons, bats, groundhogs, foxes and coyotes – are rabies vector species, they should not be relocated like other wildlife.
-Homeowners who set traps and catch these species face the choice of killing the animal or releasing it.
-Releasing a skunk or a raccoon can be a risky situation.
-There's the chance of being bitten or scratched or you could be sprayed by the skunk, or bitten or scratched.
-What follows promises to be unpleasant.
-You’ll either have to be deodorized or anxiously await test results on the trapped animal’s brain tissue to determine if it’s rabid.
+Homeowners who set traps and catch these species face the choice of dispatching the animal or releasing it.
+Releasing any of these animals can be a risky situation.
+There's the chance of being bitten or scratched or you could be sprayed by a skunk.
+If bitten or scratched, the wildlife will need to be tested for rabies.

 Before you set a trap to resolve a wildlife conflict, ask yourself these questions:

-Are you prepared to kill the trapped animal?
+- Are you prepared to dispatch the trapped animal?